tresinformal/drakkar/README.md

  * Whatever you work on, always be assigned to an Issue
  * Whatever code you develop, always be working to fix a test, unless you work on graphics
- * If all tests pass, we are -by definition- happy.
+ * If all tests pass, we are -by definition- happy

 ## I am a medior developer, what should I do?

+A medior developer writes tests and creates Issues for juniors and themselves.
-Medior developers are those that see the bigger picture of the code and the team.
-Next to programming, mediors will occasionally teach juniors.
+They work on more complex issues, such as improving the architecture of the code or improving the continuous integration tools (whatever those are :-)) They see the bigger picture of the code and the team.

 You know what to do :+1: